 Excel is a great software.
 It’s easy to use (at least the basic functions…) and very flexible.
 Unfortunately, coming with the flexibility, users tend to misuse the options and disobey certain basic rules.
 One thing I’ve seen multiple times is to transport important information in the formatting of a cell.
 It might be the background… Continue reading Return Number Format Codes in Excel – 4 Ways to Get the Formatting Code from a Cell

 Excel provides many default number formats.
 But often, these formats are not enough.
-For example: You want to display number in thousands or millions?
+That’s were custom number formats come into play.
+Let’s take a look some examples: You want to display number in thousands or millions?
 Or have a thousands separator for percentage values?
 Or show a plus sign for positive values?
-In such case, you need to create a custom number format.
-In this article, you… Continue reading Custom Number Formats: Big Guide, Popular Codes and a Free Download
+In such case,… Continue reading Custom Number Formats in Excel: Everything You Need to Know!

 Sometimes you don’t want the comma “,” as a thousands separator, but rather a full stop “.”.
 Or you don’t want the full stop as the decimal separator.
 Changing these two separators in Office is easy: You can either do it system-wide or override the system settings.